Objects in Ruby

 done behind the scenes by the Ruby interpreter.

-$ ./custominher.rb This is Living 9 true true true
+$ ./custom_inher.rb This is Living 9 true true true

 Ruby toplevel

-The toplevel's name is main.
-It is an instance of the Object type.
+.
+It is an instance of the

 #!/usr/bin/ruby n1 = 3 n2 = 5 puts local_variables Kernel.puts self puts self.class